widelands/widelands/doc/sphinx/source/add-ons.rst

 * ``author``: The add-on's author name
 * ``version``: The version number (1 for new add-ons)
 * ``category``: One of "tribes", "world", "script", "maps", "campaign", "win_condition", "starting_condition"
 * ``requires``: A comma-separated list of the filenames of add-ons required by this add-on.
-Every name is followed by a colon and the version of the required add-on.
 Currently requirements are not yet implemented and this value is ignored.

 Example: